Cherry AI (AIBOT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Cherry AI Historical Price

-According to the latest data gathered on Cherry AI live price page, the current price of Cherry AI is 0.001122USD.
+According to the latest data gathered on Cherry AI live price page, the current price of Cherry AI is 0.000945USD.
 The circulating supply of Cherry AI(AIBOT) is

 In the past 24 hours, Cherry AI has shown a price movement of